FlorianSW/go-hll-rcon/README.md

 ## Command Coverage

-`go-hll-rcon` covers a subset of the available RCon commands from HLL.
+`go-hll-rcon` covers all available RCon commands from Hell Let Loose.
 The available commands are documented in [rcon/connection.go](rcon/connection.go).